Corn salad (Valerianella locusta) is one of those plants that have almost too many names.

 Batch 1: January – April

-I sow in smaller batches one week or so apart during the months of January – April for harvest continuous harvest.
+I sow in smaller batches one week or so apart during January – April for harvest continuous harvest.

 Batch 2: August-September

-I also sow in weekly batches in situ in August-September for harvest in November.
-This second batch will grow slower and the seeds will need longer to germinate.
+I also sow weekly batches in situ in August-September for harvest in November.
+This second batch will grow slower, and the seeds will need longer to germinate.

 But be patient.
 This is normal.

-Also, some of the August-September batches are not necessarily harvested the same year but are left over winter.
-It does however depend on the temperature as when first leaves sprout you ned to harvest before the first frost.
+Also, some August-September batches are not necessarily harvested the same year but are left over winter.
+It does, however, depend on the temperature, as when the first leaves sprout you need to harvest before the first frost.

-The plants left unharvested will bloom around the months of May-June if left alone.
+The plants left unharvested will bloom around May-June if left alone.

-Choose to harvest these plants from the month of October or leave them to overwinter to have plants to harvest next spring.
+Choose to harvest these plants from October or leave them to overwinter to have plants to harvest next spring.

-And if you leave some of these plants to bloom..
-I am sure you can see how you can make sure to always have fresh greens to harvest.
+And if you leave some of these plants to bloom, you will always have fresh greens to harvest.

-I do recommend harvesting full plants and planting new seeds every now and then.
-It is always good to introduce fresh plants to your vegetable garden when you can.
+I do recommend harvesting full plants and planting new seeds now and then.
+It is always good to introduce fresh plants to your vegetable garden.

 Fun fact: This is also why some people believe that this annual plant is a perennial.
 This is however not the case.
 The plant is simply a prolific and successful self-seeder.

-The plant likes compost rich soil.
-Make sure to use a pot that will hold moisture while also giving good drainage.
+The plant likes compost-rich soil.
+Make sure to use a pot that will hold moisture while giving good drainage.

 The seeds will take longer to germinate during the darker months of the year.

-I do recommend using a plant light during the winter months.
+I do recommend using a grow light during the winter months.

 Cultivate corn salad seedlings indoors

-If you want to kick-start your growing season, you can of course plant seeds indoors to develop seedlings.
+If you want to kick-start your growing season, you can plant seeds indoors to develop seedlings.

-These seedlings can then be transplanted to your vegetable garden as soon as the ground temperature exceeds 10 degrees Celsius (50 degrees Fahrenheit).
+These seedlings can then be transplanted into your vegetable garden when the ground temperature exceeds 10 degrees Celsius (50 degrees Fahrenheit).

-Do make sure that you keep the root clumps intact.
-Ideally you transplant the entire contents of the pot.
+Make sure that you keep the root clumps intact.
+Ideally, you transplant the entire contents of the pot.

-If the seedlings grow too thick you have a happy problem.
+If the seedlings grow too dense, you have a happy problem.
 Simply thin out the plants by harvesting the leaves for eating as the plants settle and grow.

 How to harvest corn salad

-Corn salad is harvested leaf by leaf or you can cut the whole plant.
-The leaves you harvest are eaten or treated as lettuce or spinach.
+Corn salad is harvested leaf by leaf, or you can cut the whole plant.
+The leaves you harvest are eaten or used as lettuce or spinach.

 My favorite Hack to grow corn salad outdoors

-Like many other gardeners I have to plan how I use available areas for planting and growing herbs and vegetables.
+Like many other gardeners, I have to plan how I use available space for planting and growing herbs and vegetables.

-When it comes to growing corn salad (and leaf greens in general) I have a system that works really well for me.
+When it comes to growing corn salad (and leafy greens in general), I have a system that works really well for me.

-Step 1: Buy a sack of soil from you local garden shop
+Step 1: Buy a sack of soil from your local garden shop

-Choose a good quality soil with compost and good drainage.
+Choose good quality compost-rich soil with good drainage.

 Step 2: Prepare the sack of soil for planting

-First we cut 3 strips to expose the soil.
+First, we cut three strips to expose the soil.

 Step 3: Plant the seeds

-When the seeds are planted I simply cover the seeds with the excess soil.
+When planted, I simply cover the seeds with the excess soil.

 Again, do not plant the seeds too deep.

-When the seeds are covered we gently water the the soil until moist.
+When the seeds are covered, we gently water the soil until it is moist.

 Step 4: Keep soil moist and remember that the sacks are mobile